-Students are expected to adhere to the highest standards of personal integrity and professional ethics as detailed in the Graduate School Academic Honor and Conduct Code.
+Students are expected to adhere to the highest standards of personal integrity and professional ethics.

-Students who do not meet these standards of integrity and ethics, or who violate the honor code, may be placed on disciplinary probation by the Graduate School Dean upon the recommendation of the Academic Conduct and Appeals Committee (ACAC).
+Students who do not meet these standards of integrity and ethics, or who violate the honor code, may be placed on disciplinary probation upon the recommendation of the Academic Conduct and Appeals Committee (ACAC).